shivannis/xandr-docs-public/xandr-docs/articles/monetize/enable-cross-device-targeting-and-measurement-for-a-line-item.md

 ---
-title: Monetize - Enable Cross-Device Targeting and Measurement for a Line Item
+title: Microsoft Monetize - Enable Cross-Device Targeting and Measurement for a Line Item
-description: The article guides users on activating the cross-device targeting and measurement feature for a line item, allowing them to implement frequency caps, conversion attribution, and audience targeting settings for individual users across various devices as needed. ms.date: 10/28/2023
+description: The article explains how to activate cross-device targeting and measurement for a line item that enables users to set frequency caps, conversion attribution, and audience targeting for individual users across different devices as required. ms.date: 10/28/2023
 ---

-# Monetize -Enable cross-device targeting and measurement for a line item
+# Microsoft Monetize -Enable cross-device targeting and measurement for a line item

 You can optionally enable the cross-device targeting and measurement feature on a line item to apply frequency caps, conversion attribution, and audience targeting settings for individual users across multiple devices.